roboconf/roboconf.github.io/en/user-guide-snapshot/instances-description.md

 ## Instances Properties

+> This page is an introduction.
+> Please, refer to the [full DSL syntax](roboconf-dsl.html) for more details.

 An instance must have the **name** property, which is the instance name.
 It must be unique among its parent.
 The instance may also declare properties to override component properties.
 As an example, if a component exports a *port* property with the default value 8080, the instance may override it (e.g. with 8081).